 Motorway service stations are embracing artisan food

-Westmorland Family brought in £92m last year from just two outlets thanks to posh sausage rolls.
+Westmorland Family brought in £92m last year from operating just two outlets and selling posh sausage rolls.

 Camden isn’t like it used to be.
 In 2014 the Israeli billionaire Teddy Sagi bought the famous Camden Stables Market.
 He then bought Camden Wharf, Camden Lock Village, and several buildings on Camden High Street, and has plans to buy remaining shares in the rest of the development.
 His company, Market Tech, now owns 16 acres of real estate in Camden – and a further four in Holborn.